 Flavor: Culinary | Grade Size: 4oz | Verified Purchase

 Tea for Energy!
 This is my first time using Matcha tea and love it.
-It was recommended in the 17-Day Diet.
+The 17-Day Diet recommended it.
 I like to drink it cold, but can be served hot.
 This is an easy way to get your water intake requirements and to have more energy.
 The company I ordered this from appreciates business, sent a hand written thank you note for my business.
 That is true customer service with a special touch.
 I plan to buy more tea from this company.

 Share this Post